fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

     <p>
       <a href="#ref-7">^</a>
       <fn id="cite-7">
-        The usefulness of the map depends on its correspondence to the
+        The usefulness of the code meme, like any code, depends on how accurately it represents the problem:
-        territory:
         <blockquote>
           A map <em>is not</em> the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its